LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 The kernel is implemented in a way that basically all functionality except the loading of configuration files can easily be overridden.
 This is especially useful for **extending the kernel for further Prolog backends** or running code with a different version of a backend.
 For further information about this, see [Configuration](#configuration).

 Also see the [JupyterLab Logtalk CodeMirror Extension](https://github.com/LogtalkDotOrg/jupyterlab-logtalk-codemirror-extension) for *syntax highlighting* of Logtalk code in JupyterLab (forked from the [JupyterLab Prolog CodeMirror Extension](https://github.com/hhu-stups/jupyterlab-prolog-codemirror-extension)).

-## Prolog backend requirements

-Adding support for other Prolog backends requires:

-- Command-line option(s) to silence (quiet) any banner and informative messages.
-- Programatic solution to check if a quiet command-line option was used to start the Logtalk/Prolog process (e.g. by checking a boolean Prolog flag).
-- Ability to redirect current output (including `user_output` and `user_error`) to a different stream and restoring the previous stream when the redirection is terminated.

 ## Examples